Komodo/komodo-website/src/pages/blog/2014-07/php-56-and-forwards.html.md

 release containing this work!

-This is purely speculation, but I think these PHPNG changes may eventually become the center piece for PHP 6.0 version (maybe next year).
+This is purely speculation, but I think these PHPNG changes may eventually become the center piece for a PHP 6.0 version (maybe next year).

 You can read more about the changes going on in PHPNG here: http://ckon.wordpress.com/2014/07/14/php-5-7-twice-as-fast/